Walnut Grove Buddhist Church: World War II and aftermath

 Returnees from the Isleton area found their temple looted and damaged.
 The building was sold and finds donated to the Walnut Grove Buddhist Temples and New York Buddhist Academy.
 Isleton residents ultimately became part of the congregation at Walnut Grove.

-On December 16, 1945, the reverend Takuyu Shirakawa returned and the church sponsored a combined Memorial Service and Hōonkō (報恩講) for members who had passed away during the war.
+On December 16, 1945, the reverend Takuyu Shirakawa returned and the church sponsored a combined Memorial Service and Hōonkō (報恩講) for members who had died during the war.
 The Buddhist Women's Association and the YBA were also reactivated at this time.

 Reverend Shirakawa's successor, Reverend Seikaku Mizutani was the longest serving Rinban of the church, serving 22 years from 1950 to 1972.
 By the 1970s, Walnut Grove as a community faced decline as many of the original congregants' children moved to Sacramento and beyond, seeking non-agricultural jobs.

-Through the 80s and 90s, church membership continued to fall as many of the older generation passed away, although many children and grandchildren of the original members still consider the church as their ancestral home, and return to support the annual summer Bazaar and Obon, providing much needed income to the church coffers.
+Through the 1980s and 1990s, church membership continued to fall as many of the older generation died, although many children and grandchildren of the original members still consider the church as their ancestral home, and return to support the annual summer Bazaar and Obon, providing much needed income to the church coffers.

+Clergy

+The following is a list of ministers, or Rinban, of the Walnut Grove Buddhist Church: